Mechanistic study of mixed lithium halides solid state electrolytes: Halogen alloying

 Another important observation from Fig.~\ref{fig:sigma_Cl} is the variability in conductivity arising from disorder in the halogen distribution.
-The conductivity of the four snapshots, taken from one another, can differ by as much as 20\%.
+The conductivity can differ by as much as 20\%{} between the four realizations of the halogen disorder.
 Given the small energy differences among the various halogen configurations shown in Fig.~\ref{fig:convex_hull}, it is likely that all of them can form under typical synthesis conditions, such as ball milling or hot pressing \cite{Asano2018,Liu2021,Maas2023,C9EE02311A}, resulting in real materials that represent an average of these configurations.
 In light of the qualitative discrepancy between experimental observations, and the large absolute shift in $\sigma$ between measurements and theory, it is clear that the most important contribution that can come from our simulations is to reveal qualitative insights -- e.g. they seem to support a maximum in $\sigma$ around 1:1 alloy composition, in agreement with~\citet{Liu2021}.
 Given that in all our tests PET-MAD delivered qualitative behavior consistent with that of the fine-tuned model, we use the zero-shot universal model in the rest of our study, as it allows us to explore larger distortions and a wider portion of chemical space with no additional training cost.